-Everyone's favorite big happy robot-fighting family show, Neon Genesis Evangelion is a controversial anime to say the least.
-But I like it because nearly every emotional struggle imaginable is expressed by one or several of the main characters, with relational struggles resulting in depression being a recurring theme.
+Everyone's favorite big happy robot-fighting family show, Neon Genesis Evangelion is a controversial anime.
+But nearly every emotional struggle imaginable is expressed by one or several of the main characters.
+Interpersonal difficulties and struggles cause heartache and depression for the main characters repeatedly.
 Shinji, Asuka, and Rei, represent a "flight", "fight", and "freeze" response, respectively.
-Each one deals with the same stressor (being a 14 year-old giant robot pilot, expected to save humanity) differently.
+Each one deals with the same stressor — being a 14 year-old giant robot pilot, expected to save humanity — differently.

-Rei, the "freeze" response, shuts down emotionally, looking to Asuka to be a "doll" or "robot", because she rarely engages socially with anyone.
-However, interestingly, she engages well with the minds of the alien-like Angels and understands the inner workings of the mind of her own Evangelion unit better than anyone else, forming a bond with it that allows her to be the better pilot, annoying Asuka (who also wants to be the best but doesn't have the sensitivity or awareness of its mind that Rei does, causing jealousy).
-Rei knows she is a clone, a disposable tool made to be used until she can be discarded at will by Nerv/Gendo.
-This is why she's shut off, cold, and distant emotionally; imagine how knowing something like that would take the wind out of your sails!
-But Rei never gives up, perhaps even secretly thinking that understanding the Angels can help them and humanity achieve compromise.
+Rei, the "freeze" response, shuts down emotionally.
+Asuka calls her a "doll" or "robot", and she rarely engages socially.
+However, interestingly, she engages well with the minds of the alien-like Angels, and understands the inner workings of the mind of her own Evangelion unit, better than anyone else.
+She has a unique bond with it that allows her to be the better pilot.
+This annoys Asuka, who wants to be the best pilot, but doesn't have the sensitivity or awareness of her Eva's mind that Rei does.
+Rei knows she is a clone, a disposable tool made to be used and eventually discarded by Nerv and Gendo.
+This is why she's shut off, cold, and distant emotionally.
+I mean, imagine how knowing something like that would take the wind out of your sails!
+But Rei never gives up, perhaps even secretly thinking that understanding the Angels can help them and humanity achieve a compromise.

-Not only do the teenagers have issues though.
+Not only the teenagers have issues though.
 Misato is a character who struggles with sex, alcoholism, her past traumatic experience, and feeling like a failure to live up to Japanese standards of womanhood.
 Ritsuko teases her for her messiness and dependence on instant food, which are seen in the show as evidence of her failure to be a good woman, as per the ideal of the Japanese housewife/mom.
-She also sees herself as failed in being a mother figure to Shinji, because even though she always tries to help him, she always seems to have no effect or to make things worse.
+She also sees herself as having failed in being a mother figure to Shinji.
+Even though she tries to help him, she often either has no effect or makes things worse.

 So, all of the characters in Neon Genesis Evangelion have a ton of emotional complexity that make them compelling.
-For a survivor of serious trauma, bullying, emotional abuse, or simply for people with low self-esteem and/or social anxiety, Evangelion, while not giving the audience the peace of mind that a sunnier show offers, gives them someone in the cast they can relate to and identify with.
-It may not be everyone's favorite show, but it certainly has complexity and depth that many other animes simply don't offer.
+For a survivor of serious trauma, bullying, emotional abuse, and for people with low self-esteem or social anxiety, Evangelion, while not giving the audience peace of mind, gives them characters they can relate to and identify with.
+It certainly has complexity and depth that many animes don't.

-In this show, Tomoko is a misfit otaku girl who stays up all night playing "otome" or dating sim games, and has crippling dysfunctions and social anxieties in the world outside of gaming.
-She's obsessed with hot guys and wants to get a boyfriend, but she has very little confidence when talking to people.
-She asks her brother for help, but sometimes he's just annoyed by her.
-Through the series, she gradually gets better at adapting to the stresses of life with social anxiety, but the series is known for not having some kind of unrealistically happy ending where everything gets magically better, either, which I actually kind of like.
+Tomoko is a misfit otaku girl, who stays up all night playing "otome" or dating sim games, and has crippling dysfunctions and anxieties in the real world.
+She's obsessed with hot guys, and wants to get a boyfriend, but she has very little confidence in talking to people.
+She asks her brother for help, but he's often annoyed by her.
+Through the series, she gradually gets better, adapting to the stresses of life with social anxiety.
+But the series doesn't offer some kind of unrealistically happy ending where everything gets magically better.
+Which I actually like.
 The show is best for people who like dark humor.
-A lot of it is situational comedy, but with Tomoko making everything worse because of the condition of her own mind.
+A lot of it is situational comedy, with Tomoko making everything worse because of the condition of her own mind.

 4. Kimi ni Todoke